UnamSanctam/SilentXMRMiner/README.md

 * Idle Mining - Can be configured to mine with a different Max CPU when computer is idle

-* Stealth - Pauses the miner while Task Manager is open
+* Stealth - Pauses the miner while Task Manager, Process Hacker or Process Explorer is open

 * Watchdog - Replaces the miner if removed and starts it if closed down